 Please send me your waves.
 I will gladly send you my straight hair in trade.
 U^u*U

 You could save empty orange juice cans and jumbo bobby pins, and set your hair on these as curlers.
 For bangs, use a gel and stick your hair down (be careful not to frown until it dries).
 The orange juice cans can all be bound into a mesh scarf.
-This is the exact ensemble I was wearing when I was caught out after curfew in high school!

 Well my hair is really wavy and poofy at the ends. it look sorta a silly too.
 I wear it up in a pony tail once in awhile so, I know it cant be from over wearing it.
 I make sure I use only conditoner, because I know that shampoo can tend to do that to some peoples hair.
 I cut the ends every so on to make sure of no split ends.
 I never use harsh hair tools.
 I use moisturerizing serums and creems for it.
 I read almost everything you can find how to keep hair healthy.
 The only thing that i think might be against me is that i have WELL WATER!
 But if any one has any advise then please help me!